pd2709/Blutonomy/README.md

     git checkout -b <new branch name>

   This branch will start off with a copy of the branch you were on.

+👮Clone the New Repository to your Local Machine(s)

+  Note: Each team member will need to perform this step.

+  On GitHub, navigate to the project repo:

+   Press the green Clone or download button.
+   Ensure that clone with HTTPS is selected.
+(If you setup GitHub to use SSH key and passphrase, you may select that option, but these instructions assume you are using HTTPS.)
+   Copy the URL provided.

+In your local terminal, from the top level folder under which you want to place your repo:

+    $ git clone paste-copied-url-here